 NJ Short-Term Disability Maximum Benefit Amounts

 New Jersey short-term disability maximum benefit amounts become exposed when pregnancy related claims are filed.
 Normal childbirth is a very common qualifying condition.
 Many women of childbearing age stop working for months at a time for each child.

 Each time a women stops working to have a baby, the need to increase the maximum benefit amount becomes more apparent.

-The state plan replaces two-thirds of income with a weekly maximum benefit amount that is capped at $595 weekly beginning in 2014.
+The NJ state disability plan replaces two-thirds of income with a weekly maximum benefit amount that is capped at $595 weekly beginning in 2014.
 The weekly cap amount applies to any worker earning more than $45,597 annually.
 If you earn more that this amount, you may not have an adequate level of income replacement protection.

 The state program has a maximum benefit payment length of twenty-six weeks.
 A pregnancy lasts nine months.
 Recovery from normal childbirth can last two months or longer if postpartum problems arise.
 Your state assistance might run out.

 A supplemental program allows you extend the maximum benefit length.
 You choose between duration options of twelve or twenty-four months.
 A twelve-month length spans your entire pregnancy, plus recovery from childbirth, and allows for postpartum disorders, which may delay your return to work.

 Individual short-term disability in New Jersey can also increase the monthly maximum benefit amount when combined with the state plan.
 You want to replace about 66% of income.
 Women earning less than $45,000 have enough coverage.
 Those earning more hit the weekly cap, and have a hole to fill.

 The chart below illustrates how higher income earners can increase maximum benefit amounts during childbearing years.
 Add the two figures together.

 Maximum Benefit Increase